Asymmetry and structural information in preferential attachment graphs: Proof of Theorem

-To estimate the probability that $G_n(m)\notin \fb$, we reason as follows: from Lemma~\ref{lkey} we know that with probability at least $1-O(n^{-.004})$ the degrees of all vertices smaller than $k^2=n^{0.02}$ are pairwise different.
-Furthermore, using Lemma~\ref{DegreeLeftTailLemma}, one can deduce that with probability at least $1-O(n^{-1})$ all vertices $s<k$ have degrees larger than those of all vertices $t>k^2$ (in particular using the left tail bound to show that vertices $< k$ all have high degree and the right tail bound to show that vertices $> k^2$ have low degree \whp).
-Consequently, with probability $1-O(n^{-0.004})$ degrees of vertices from $[k]$ are unique, i.e. $G_n(m)\notin \fb$.
+Now we show that we can choose $\Delta'$ so as to upper bound $\Pr(\PA(m; n) \notin \fb_2)$.
+Intuitively, we will show that sufficiently early vertices have high degree, while sufficiently late vertices have low degree.
+Using Corollary~\ref{EarliestDegreesCorollary}, one can deduce that we can choose $\Delta' > 0$ (playing the role of $\delta$ in the corollary) small enough so that, with probability at least $1-O(n^{-c})$ (for another positive constant $c > 0$) all vertices $s<\tk = n^{\Delta'}$ have degrees larger than those of all vertices $t>\tk'^2$ (in particular using the left tail bound to show that vertices $< \tk$ all have high degree and the right tail bound to show that vertices $> \tk'^2$ have low degree \whp).
+Let us be more precise here: we can choose $\Delta$ in Corollary~\ref{EarliestDegreesCorollary} to be some very small constant (say, $0.00001$).
+This ensures the existence of a choice for $\Delta'$ for which

+for some positive constant $c$.
+That is, with probability at least $1 - T^{-c}$, all vertices $< \tk$ have degree larger than $C n^{0.499995}$.
+Note that we can bring the exponent arbitrarily close to $0.5$ by finding a small enough $\Delta'$.
+We will require, in fact, that $\Delta'$ is small enough compared to $\Delta''$.

+Now, we can use Lemma~\ref{FriezeKaronskiLemma} to show that all vertices $r > \tk'^2 = n^{2\Delta''}$ have low degree with high probability.
+In particular, in the lemma statement, we choose $t := n$ and arbitrary $r > \tk'^2$.
+This results, for arbitrary $A > 0$, in the bound

+which is polynomially decaying if we set $A$ sufficiently large (say, $A=2$).
+Note that we have used the union bound, followed by Lemma~\ref{FriezeKaronskiLemma}.
+This shows that, with probability at least $1 - n^{-c}$ for some $c > 0$, \emph{all} vertices $r > \tk'^2$ have degree at most $\tilde{O}(n^{(1 - 2\Delta'')/2})$.
+Since $\Delta''$ is some specific (small) constant, we may choose $\Delta'$ above so small that this is asymptotically smaller than the lower bound on the degrees of vertices $< \tk$.
+So we have shown that, for this choice of $\Delta'$, we have $\Pr(\PA(m; n) \notin \fb_2) = O(n^{-c})$.